Ben3094/pyMotorport/README.md

-# pyNewportController library
+# pyMotorport library

 > **⚠️ Warning ⚠️**
 >
-> Disclaimer: The author cannot be hold responsible for any damage caused by the use of pyNewportController
+> Disclaimer: The author cannot be hold responsible for any damage caused by the use of pyMotorport

-The pyNewportController API abstracts the Newport SMC100 (for the moment) and provides two main objects : the "Controller", and the "MainController" (python object, "child" of Controller).
+The pyMotorport API abstracts the Newport SMC100 (for the moment) and provides two main objects : the "Controller", and the "MainController" (python object, "child" of Controller).

 ## MainController object